PGR9.1 Purpose and objectives for project registration (RD1)

 - Further guidance about the required format and content of the proposal is given in the RD1 form (DOC) itself.

-Projects require ethical approval
+Projects requiring ethical approval

-- If your research will involve human participants, their tissue or data in any way, then you will need ethical approval by the University's Research Ethics Committee (UREC) or one of its Faculty Research Ethics Committees (FRECs) in accordance with the operating procedures set out in chapter 6.3 of the Code of Good Research Conduct.
+- If your research will involve animals, or involve human participants, their tissue or data in any way, then you will need ethical approval by the University's Research Ethics Committee (UREC) or one of its Faculty Research Ethics Committees (FRECs) in accordance with the operating procedures set out in chapter 6.3 of the Code of Good Research Conduct.

 - This will be the case even if you plan to use anonymous questionnaires or to incorporate anonymised participant data in your research.